antoniosmata/ToDoListApp/README.md

 - The sign in page reloads too quickly when the incorrect password is entered.
 - Step 1 from the oboarding tasks may pre-load too quickly, flashing before playing the animation effect
+- Browser cache may interfere with page redirect to splash page.
+The splash page should be the first page the user is met with.

 This will be patched in a future update.